RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 gif here

+## Table of Contents

+* Prerequisites
+* Get a Compiler
+* Grab a Copy of tigr
+* Build and Run the Math 101 Program
+* Drawing some Lines
+* Positions (points) and Vectors
+* Drawing some Points
+* Animating
+* Transforming the Screen Space
+* Rotations
+* Unit Vectors + Normalization
+* Dot Product
+* Cross Product (aka 2D Determinant)
+* Distance and Planes
+* Bezier Curves and Lerp
+* Matrices
+* Transforms
+* Raycasting Basics
+* Collision Detection Basics
+* Toy Demo

 ## Prerequisites

 You'll need to know some basic C++ (well, more like just some basic C stuff), but not much so don't be worried.
 If you're not quite comfortable feel free to visit some online C++ tutorials and then come back here later to try again.
 At a minimum I'd recommend learning about these topics: